Xentrk/x3mRouting/README.md

 The x3mRouting LAN Client method is an alternative approach to assigning LAN clients to a WAN or VPN Client interface.
 If you have many LAN clients to assign to the interface, the scripts will eliminate the manual effort involved in typing the DHCP IP address of each LAN client in the Policy Routing section of the OpenVPN Client Screen.
 You can still use the OpenVPN Client Screen to assign LAN clients in addition to using this feature.
 The two methods can coexist.

 #### x3mRouting_client_config.sh
-**x3mRouting_client_config.sh** is the first script to run.
+**x3mRouting_client_config.sh** is run automatically when installing LAN Client Routing.
 The script will create the file **/jffs/scripts/x3mRouting/x3mRouting_client_rules** which contains a separate line for each LAN client with a static DHCP IP address assignment.
 Each line contains three fields separated by a space.
 The first field is a number representing the interface assignment (0=WAN, 1=OVPNC1 to 5=OVPNC5) followed by the LAN client IP address and LAN client description.

 By default, the script assigns each LAN client to the OVPNC1 interface.
 After running the script, edit the **/jffs/scripts/x3mRouting/x3mRouting_client_rules** file and assign the interface to each LAN client.
 Instructions on how to assign the interface to each LAN client are located at the top of the file.